vikingeducation/pairing_checkin/README.md

 Pro tip - tropical trailmix is delicious in oatmeal  -- Abby

 Sunshine on my shoulders makes me happy! -- Driver Erik

+Adding this line has been the highest-pressure part of VCS to date - Alex